CS-Alhaddad/GitEye/README.md

 # WRSPM Data :
 - Environment :
   - W - World Assumptions :
+    - We have different organizations on GitHub
+    - Each organization requires different policies
+    - The user might not have too much hands-on knowledge about their own GitHub Environment
+    - The user might not know what policies do they want to audit for in their organization
   - R - Requirements ( Functional / Non-Functional / Legal / Other Entity's Requiremnts ... ) :
   - {Eh} (Environment Hidden Variable) :
 - Interface :